Tundesamson26/Tundesamson26/README.md

 <h4>
 I am a full-time software engineer in a telecommunication company and an experienced technical writer!
 I'm passionate about learning and teaching programming, mainly React.js and Vue.js.
 I'm an expert in HTML, CSS, JavaScript, Typescript, Reactjs, Vue.js, and MERN stack with years of experience.
-I worked with Solidity and Web3.js.<br>
+I occasionally work with Solidity and Web3.js.<br>
 My current focus is Web development and blockchain development, but my dream is to be a Developer Advocate.<br> I'm strongly interested in mentoring and teaching people in the tech industry.
 </h4>